pnp/graph-connectors-samples/samples/nodejs-typescript-policies/README.md

 ### 2. Test in your declarative copilot

 - Navigate to [Microsoft365.com/chat](https://www.microsoft365.com/chat)
-- Select the declarative copilot named `Policy Management`
+- Select the declarative copilot named `Policy copilot`
-- Use the following prompt: `What is the inflation rate policy on Tatooine?`
+- Use one of the suggested prompts
 - A response from your declarative copilot will showcase the data ingested by the Graph connector.

 ![Empty connector copilot](./assets/connector-copilot.png)